Your credit reports contain information about where you live, how you pay your bills and any public records that you may have.

 Ready to Get Negative Items Removed from Your Credit Report?

-Even worse, more than 25% of credit reports have errors serious enough to result in the denial of credit or increase rates.
+Even worse, more than 25% of credit report errors have are severe enough to result in the denial of credit or increase rates.
 A good score can save you $100,000 over the life of a $250,000 mortgage.

 Table of Contents